 A versatile Chromebook experience for a reasonable price

 CPU: 1.83 GHZ Intel Celeron Processor N2930 | Graphics: Integrated Intel HD Graphics | RAM: 2GB PC3-10600 DDR3L 1333 MHz | Screen: 11.6" HD (1366 x 768) dsplay with 10-point multitouch | Storage: 16GB eMMC storage | Optical drive: none | Connectivity: Bluetooth® 4.0, 802.11 a/c WiFi | Camera: 720p webcam | Weight: 2.86 lbs Dimensions: 11.6" x 8.34" x 0.70"

-This is one of the "sexier" Chromebooks available, showcasing Lenovo's eye for style.
-However, the best feature is the N20p's 300-degree hinge, which lets you flip the N20p's display backward all the way into stand mode (or 'tent' mode, whatever you prefer), which lends itself nicely to viewing movies or showing presentations.
+This is one of the "sexier" Chromebooks around, showcasing Lenovo's lust for style.
+However, the best feature is the N20p's 300-degree hinge, bending the N20p's display backward all the way into stand mode (or "tent" mode), which lends itself rather well to watching films or showing presentations.

-The touchscreen controls also work in a pinch for recreational activities such as watching shows on HBOGo viewing or Pinteresting.
-Still there's some difficulty when using it as a tablet, as Chrome isn't entirely tailored to touch as a largely browser-based operating system.
+The touchscreen controls also work in a snap for, say, watching shows on HBO Go or lurking around Pinterest.
+Still, there's some struggle when using it as a tablet, as Chrome isn't entirely made for touch as an almost exclusively browser-based interface.

-It's not very tuned for business use, but the Lenovo N20p offers great versatility for a leisure device.
-Plus with two USB ports (one 3.0), and HDMI port and an SD card reader, this Chromebook delivers a great bang for its buck.
+It's not very tuned for work use, but the Lenovo N20p offers great versatility for a leisure notebook.
+Plus, with two USB ports (one 3.0), an HDMI port and an SD card reader, this Chromebook delivers a fine value.

 Read the full review: Lenovo N20p Chromebook

 Juan Martinez and Gabe Carey have also contributed to this article.